-You are about to learn a simple, but powerful framework to help you not only lose weight and get lean, but also keep it off for the rest of your life.
+You are about to learn a simple, but powerful framework to help you lose weight and get lean.
 It’s not smoke and mirrors, it’s not about promising you fast, easy results, and it’s not about crash dieting.

-The “secret” behind the BuiltLean 5-Steps to Get Lean is that it’s a systematic approach to help you change your habits.
-Right now, your body reflects your current exercise, nutrition, and lifestyle habits.
+The BuiltLean 5-Steps framework works so well because it’s a systematic approach to change your habits.
+Right now, your body reflects your (1) genetics (2) previous injury history, and (3) your habits.
 We need to change these habits so that you achieve a stronger, leaner, and fitter body for the long run.

-When I say lose weight, I mean lose fat without losing muscle.
-Losing weight if you are also losing muscle is undesirable for reasons I describe in my Get Lean Guide.
+When I say “lose weight” or “get lean”, I mean lose fat without losing muscle.
+Losing weight and losing muscle is undesirable for reasons I describe in my Get Lean Guide.

 Step #1: Self Assessment